wu3976/Tic-Tac-Toe/README.md

 <p style="color: #b1b1b1">**Project is still in development </p>

 This is an online tic-tac-toe game written in Javascript.
 You will play against a bot designed by me.
 See if you could defeat him!

+play offline: download or pull the whole static directory, use browser (preferrably chrome) to open index.html.